HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 In most of these situations, there is still human intervention (e.g., a provider or designated staff) needed to find the data, aggregate the data, filter the data and/or approve its release.
 In other use cases, mutually agreed upon data sets for specific purposes can already be requested and automatically fulfilled without human intervention.
 The details for these Task based transaction are described in detail the [Requesting Exchange using Task] section of the Da Vinci HRex Implementation Guide.
 {:.new-content}

+To the extent that the Provider keeps a record of the provenance for the source of the data, the FHIR Provenance Resource can be requested using Task.
+To request the Provenance using Task either a FHIR RESTful query syntax or free text (i.e., "give me this data and its provenance") is used.
+Examples for requesting and receiving provenance using either method are provided below.
+Note that for Documents the provenance is typically implicitly or explicitly defined within and so there is no need for an external structure.

 **For CDex Task based transactions the [CDex Task Data Request Profile] SHALL be used by the Payer**

 <div markdown="1" class="new-content">